Research ideas

 Background

-Finite fields, rings, and completeness-style proofs.
+Finite fields, finite rings, phase functions, and completeness proofs.

 Likely output